How to Recover Windows 7 Password on Laptop & Desktop

-We live in a world where we try to make strong passwords to protect our PC, smartphones, tablets, and other devices.
-The problem is that passwords should be different everywhere you use them, making it difficult to remember them all.
-Sometimes we face this problem that we forget domain administrator password on Windows Server 2008 (r2) and cannot sign into the system.
+Sometimes we face this problem that we forget administrator password on Windows Server 2008 (r2) and cannot sign into the system.
 Unless there is another administrator exists in this Windows domain, you can do nothing but wait for help.

-Thankfully, chances are that you don't have to perform a clean installation of the system, there are number of 3rd party utilities out there available for you to reset or recover the lost password on Windows Server 2008 (r2), regardless of a domain admin account or a local user account.
+Thankfully, chances are that you don't have to perform a clean installation of the system, there are ways available for you to recover or reset password in Windows Server 2008 (r2), regardless of a domain admin account or a local user account.

-Spowersoft Windows Password Reset is our pick.
-It is a rather simple and efficient tool for situations involving Windows password lost disasters.
-It is capable of creating a password reset disk that you can use to reset domain password for Windows Server 2012, 2008, 2003 and 2000, and as well reset the password on other Windows operating systems including Windows 10, 8, 7, Vista and XP.
+It is capable of creating a password reset disk that you can use to reset admin password for Windows Server 2008, 2012, 2016, and as well reset the password on other Windows operating systems including Windows 10, 8, 7, Vista and XP.
 Also, it enables you to create a new account with administrative rights and add to your computer.

 Since your computer that's running Windows Server 2008 (R2) is inaccessible, please click the link above to download the program on a second computer, and install it.